Developing SSE Type MCP Services

 The choice should be based on the team's familiarity and the existing technology stack.

-Additionally, integrating the AI assistant with the MCP server into the existing microservice architecture has the following advantages:
+Additionally, integrating the AI assistant with the MCP Server into the existing microservices architecture has the following advantages:

-1. **Real-time Data**: Provides real-time or near-real-time updates through SSE (Server-Sent Events), which is particularly important for dynamic data such as inventory information and order status.
+1. **Real-time Data**: Provides real-time or near-real-time updates via SSE (Server-Sent Events), which is particularly important for dynamic data such as inventory information and order status.

-2. **Scalability**: Different parts of the system can be independently scaled, for example, frequently used inventory check services can be scaled separately.
+2. **Scalability**: Different parts of the system can be scaled independently; for example, frequently used inventory check services can be scaled separately.

-3. **Resilience**: Failure of a single microservice does not affect the operation of the entire system, ensuring system stability.
+3. **Resilience**: The failure of a single microservice will not affect the operation of the entire system, ensuring system stability.

-4. **Flexibility**: Different teams can independently handle different parts of the system, using different technology stacks if necessary.
+4. **Flexibility**: Different teams can independently handle various parts of the system, using different technology stacks if necessary.

 5. **Efficient Communication**: SSE is more efficient than continuous polling, sending updates only when data changes.